ag1011-urmc/hierarchical_sholl/readme.txt

 Note that simulations were performed using SLURM on a computing cluster.
 To run simulations locally (not recommended), MDND_Sim_Fit.R can be altered and run directly.

+Fits used for figure generation in paper are included in Out/Fits